-The Slow Food NYC Urban Harvest Initiative helps New York City children learn about the effects of good food on their health and well-being, the health of their communities and the health of the planet.
+SFNYC Urban Harvest teaches New York City children about the effects of good food on their health and well-being, the health of their communities, and the health of the planet.

-Urban Harvest consists of two components; Urban Harvest in Schools, started in 2007 as Harvest Time in Schools and operating at schools during the academic year (September through June) and Urban Harvest Gardens, started in 2010 and operating during the summer (July and August).
+SFNYC Urban Harvest consists of two unique, complementary program components: Urban Harvest in Schools, operating at schools during the academic year (September through June), and Urban Harvest Farm at Ujima, a tuition-free, educational urban farm community resource operating in East New York, Brooklyn during summer months (July and August).

 If you would like to get involved with Urban Harvest, click here.

 If you would like to donate to SFNYC Urban Harvest, go to:

 SFNYC Urban Harvest is featured as a resource in The Active Design Toolkit for Schools (pages 30 - 31), published by The Partnership for a Healthier New York City.

 The Partnership for a Healthier New York City represents a multi-disciplinary group of people working in education, public health, youth development, urban planning and transportation with a common goal of making New York City a healthier place for everyone.
 The Active Design Toolkit for Schools represents the work of this Partnership with input from representatives of New York City's Departments of Health and Mental Hygiene, Education, and Transportation.
 This toolkit was inspired by conversations with New Yorkers who envisioned creative ways of implementing active design in our children's schools to promote physical activity and healthy eating.

 For more information about The Partnership for a Healthier New York City, visit: www.healthiernyc.org.